On Labor Day, we celebrate the achievements of the diverse work force in the United States. As a financial

 Let's dive into the options in detail:

-Many retirees struggle to understand how much to spend from a portfolio, and that uncertainty can lead to anxiety.
-This anxiety combined with concerns about longevity risk can cause a retiree (and/or spouse) to lock down their savings and underspend for a future that may never materialize.
-Converting some assets to lifelong income can reduce that risk.
+Many retirees struggle to understand how much to spend from a portfolio, and that uncertainty can make them feel anxious.
+That feeling combined with concerns about longevity risk can cause a retiree (and/or spouse) to lock down their savings and underspend for a future that may never materialize.
+Converting some assets to lifelong income can help reduce that risk.1

 Knowing about this trend can set you up to effectively guide client conversations around income.
 A shift from “living off of your savings” to “balancing lifelong income with flexible distributions from savings” may help clients feel more comfortable enjoying their retirement lifestyles.